Enhancing Hallucination Detection via Future Context: Further Findings on Future Context

 Figure~\ref{fig:direct_st} shows the effect of varying lookahead turns and samples per turn; all results are provided in Figure~\ref{fig:direct_st2}.
 We hypothesize that increasing \(t\) better captures the "snowball effect"—the way the current sentence influences later ones—while increasing \(s\) uncovers multiple alternative continuations at each future turn.
 If the total number of future sentences is fixed at \(t \times s\), increasing \(t\) more clearly reveals how the hallucination status of the current sentence is propagated across future turns.
 On the other hand, increasing \(s\) provides diverse rephrasings for a single future turn, which makes it easier to verify the accuracy of the information.
 In practice, using both higher \(t\) and \(s\) offers a richer set of predictive clues and contributes to more accurate hallucination detection.

-However, raising both \(t\) and \(s\) simultaneously can be computationally expensive.
-Thus, the trade-off between performance and resource usage should reflect the specific dataset or deployment scenario.
-For instance, tasks requiring thorough factual verification (e.g., legal document review or medical consulting) may benefit from larger \(t\) and \(s\) to maximize accuracy.
-In contrast, real-time or resource-limited contexts (e.g., chat interfaces) may prefer to keep one parameter moderate or adopt adaptive sampling strategies for \(t\) and \(s\) to balance efficiency with effectiveness.
+However, increasing both $t$ and $s$ can be computationally expensive.
+The trade-off between accuracy and efficiency should depend on the application: tasks needing thorough verification (e.g., legal or medical) may benefit from larger $t$ and $s$, while real-time or resource-limited settings (e.g., chat interfaces) may keep one parameter moderate or adopt adaptive strategies.
 A detailed comparison between varying $t$ and $s$ is provided in Appendix~\ref{app:turn_sampling}.